 Alpenfels, the head instructor and a member of GOLF Magazine’s Top 100 Teachers in America, joined the staff in 1985, so he’s got three decades at Pinehurst.
-McRae has been on staff for 27 years.
-Lynch will have been a staff pro and teacher at Pinehurst for 24 years as of June 2015, and Mitchum is the relative newcomer at 18 years.
+McRae has been on staff for 30 years.
+Lynch has been a staff pro and teacher at Pinehurst for 27 years, and Mitchum is the relative newcomer at 21 years.
 He occasionally takes time off to venture onto the PGA Tour, where he’s competed in four PGA Championships and 23 career Tour events.

 For each, the bottom line and ultimate satisfaction is helping golfers.
 They have, in the words of the late Robert Dedman, the Pinehurst owner from 1984-2012, “a servant’s heart.”

 “We’ve got two guys who got here Monday who’ve been swinging over-the-top for years,” Alpenfels said one Wednesday morning in early April.
 “Two days later, they’re making downswings dead on plane.
 That’s an exciting thing.
 Tomorrow, we’ll show them their video of what they looked like when they arrived and now what they look like after three days.”

 McRae is the son of legendary Pinehurst caddie Willie McRae and learned to play golf from his dad after years of hearing his dad’s stories of looping for assorted presidents and sports legends.

 “My satisfaction from teaching comes from seeing a beginner get the ball in the air for the first time or a scratch golfer win a tournament.
 Knowing you played a small part in their success is gratifying—no matter what level of player they are.” -Kelly Mitchum